Build Better and Accurate Clusters with Gaussian Mixture Models

 gaussian mixture models

 Now, consider another point – somewhere in between the blue and cyan (highlighted in the below figure).
 The probability that this point is a part of cluster green is 0, right?
-And the probability that this belongs to blue and cyan is 0.2 and 0.8 respectively.
+The probability that this belongs to blue and cyan is 0.2 and 0.8 respectively.
+These coefficients represent the responsibilities or soft assignments of the data point to the different Gaussian components in the mixture.

-Gaussian Mixture Models use the soft clustering technique for assigning data points to Gaussian distributions.
+Gaussian Mixture Models use the soft clustering technique for assigning data points to Gaussian distributions, leveraging Bayes’ theorem to compute the posterior probabilities.
 I’m sure you’re wondering what these distributions are so let me explain that in the next section.

 The Gaussian Distribution